 Q: Can I cancel my order?

-A: When we process an order, please understand that your order cannot be canceled once it has been submitted.
+A: No. Please understand that your order cannot be canceled once it has been submitted.

 Q: Does Naloxone Exchange store its own inventory of Naloxone?